 How do I get somebody out of jail when they are arrested in Alabama?

-Except for minor matters, people are taken to jail when arrested in Alabama.
+Except for minor matters, people are jailed when arrested in Alabama.

-A judge or magistrate then sets an amount of money needed to release that person.
+A judge or magistrate then sets the amount needed to release that person.

 The amount set is the person's bail.